×

-Or maybe you just want to binge on your favorite Korean TV shows and music videos and not have to deal with the one-inch barrier of subtitles.
+Maybe you want to binge on your favorite Korean media and not have to deal with the one-inch barrier of subtitles.

 Hangul only has 24 letters, which is already less than the English 26.
 Also, the way the Korean letters are written is said to reflect how your mouth or tongue looks when you produce their sound.